charlie89517/112-Principles-of-Web-Game/website/webgame-engine/cocos/common/scroll-view.md

   onLoad() {
     const scrollView = this.getComponent(ScrollView);
     if (scrollView) {
-      scrollView.node.on('scrolling', this.onScrolling, this);
+      scrollView.node.on(ScrollView.EventType.SCROLLING, this.onScrolling, this);
-      scrollView.node.on('touch-up', this.onTouchUP, this);
+      scrollView.node.on(ScrollView.EventType.TOUCH_UP, this.onTouchUP, this);
-      scrollView.node.on('scroll-began', this.onScrollBegan, this);
+      scrollView.node.on(ScrollView.EventType.SCROLL_BEGAN, this.onScrollBegan, this);
     }
   }

   onScrolling(scrollView : ScrollView) {
     console.log("scrolling");